 The programme structure outlined below is indicative of what you will study.
 It may change slightly from year to year as new topics are introduced and after we have listened to current student feedback on teaching.

 You will take 8 modules in total over two semesters, starting in September.

 Year Long Modules Compulsory: SEF041 Mathematics B

-Semester 1 Compulsory SEF005 Physics - Mechanics and Materials SEF030 Communication in Science & Technology SEF034 Computing
+Semester 1 Compulsory SEF005 Physics - Mechanics and Materials SEF034 Computing